merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 git add *
 ```

-Now that we’ve added all the files we want to the staging environment, then we can commit all changes adding also a comment of what we did with the option `-m`.
+We’ve added all the files we want to the staging environment, then we can commit all changes adding also a comment of what we did with the option `-m`.
 If we decide not to add any comment in the same line, `git` will either complain or it will automatically open an editor (i.e. `vim`, `nano`) and allow us to add a comment.
 It won’t accept being left empty.

 ```
 git commit -m “initial push”